 Having an application access opaque code immediately introduces limitations in user-level indirection approaches.
-Even if opaque code is a small percentage of the total system code, it is likely to be used by every application and needs to be handled correctly.
+Even if opaque code is a small percentage of the total system code,2 it is likely to be used by every application and needs to be handled correctly.
 (In fact, because java.lang.Object and System.Object, the root classes in Java and C#, respectively, use native code in their implementation, one could argue that every program written in these languages contains opaque code.)
 Clearly, one limitation is that user-level indirection cannot be used to intercept actions occurring entirely inside native code.
 For instance, we cannot observe and log updates to program state kept inside native code: such state is invisible to the user-level.
-That is, changes to internal system state (e.g., the contents of a low-level window, the scheduling structure of threads, and so forth) cannot be intercepted using user-level indirection.
+That is, changes to internal system state (e.g., the contents of a low-level window, the scheduling structure of threads, etc.) cannot be intercepted using user-level indirection.
 Although it may seem that such state is low-level and is outside the scope of user-level indirection, the restriction nevertheless places boundaries on what is achievable with user-level indirection alone.
-For instance, without reliance on implementation specifics of the Java system libraries, a distributed execution system that relies on user-level indirection (similarly to J-Orchestra: Pangaea [74], Addistant [84], and JavaSplit [21]) cannot hope to transparently migrate window or thread objects from one machine to another.
+For instance, without reliance on implementation specifics of the Java system libraries, a distributed execution system that relies on user-level indirection (such as J-Orchestra [19], Pangaea [16], Addistant [18] or JavaSplit [4]) cannot hope to transparently migrate window or thread objects from one machine to another.
 This task can still be achieved by special-purpose emulation of the semantics of a thread or window at the user level, but not by employing general-purpose user-level indirection techniques on the Java system classes.